kfrancis/ocr/README.md

 ## Why

 Why am I making this?
-I'm making this because I want to make it easier for developers to do OCR in their apps.
+I'm doing this because I want to make it easier for developers to do OCR in their apps.
 I want to make it so that you can just use this plugin and not have to worry about the platform specifics.

-To many times I've tried to do OCR and had to wrestle with external dependencies like Tesseract (with it's dependencies Leptonica, etc) and these types of native dependencies can be a real pain to work with.
+Too many times I've tried to do OCR and had to wrestle with external dependencies like Tesseract (with its dependencies Leptonica, etc) and these types of native dependencies can be a real pain to work with.

 ### Xamarin??

-Well, I still have to maintain a Xamarin app that has used Tesseract and I'm tired of all the problems that come with it.
+Well, I still have to maintain a Xamarin app that uses Tesseract and I'm tired of all the problems that come with it.
 I want to make it easier for myself and others to do OCR in their apps.

 ## Install Plugin